johnwargo/johnwargo-static-11ty/src/posts/2023/added-content-stats-to-eleventy-plugin-post-statistics.md

 }
 ```

-I also updated the sample statistics page in the plugin repository to display all the new data:
+I also updated the sample statistics page in the plugin repository (and this site) to display all the new data:

 {% image "src/images/2023/plugin-stats-example.png", "Plugin Sample Page", "image-full" %}